TrampolineRTOS/trampoline/examples/ppc/gdb-psim/lonely/README.md

 The `lonely_exe` should be generated.

-Then flash the board:
+Then run the powerPC application directly with gdb.
+The `.gdbinit` script provided just load the binary.

 ```
-./make.py flash
+powerpc-elf-gdb
 ```

 ## Clean